-Figure 43.
+Figure 54.
 Node number

-7. Press and release the Up or Down button until the Ethernet option is shown on the front panel display.
-The second line of the front-panel display in Figure 44 on page 72 shows the message Inactive.
+7. Press and release the up or down button until the Ethernet option is shown on the front panel display.
+The second line of the front-panel display in Figure 55 shows the message Inactive.
 This message shows that, although an Ethernet connection is available, it cannot yet be used.